KevinVerre/kevins-guide-to-git/README.txt

 You can also unstage a change if you decide you don’t want it.

 Concept: Gitignore
     Sometimes you want to have files in your repository folder without having those files be "tracked" as part of the repository.
 So you need a way to tell git which files in your repository folder should not be tracked.
 You do this by creating .gitignore files inside of your repository.
 Files that are ignored won't show up as being untracked in git status.
-And they won't be added to the staging area when using git add.
+And they won't be added to the staging area when using `git add .`

 ## Topic 5.
 A typical workflow example

 Now we'll run you through an example of how a team might typically use Git.